burdiuz/js-backbone-properties/README.md

 ```
 **Note:** *Creating properties on model may cause name collisions with internal Backbone Model instance fields.*

-Second way is to change Facade property name, by default its `properties`.
+Or change Facade property name, by default its `properties`.
 In this case Facade will be created and stored in field with specified name.
 All created properties will be stored in Facade object.
 ```javascript
 ModelDecorator.facadeFieldName = 'props';